1. School bus full of children struck by a drunken driver

 5. The TollBooth Crash

 In January of 1983, seven people were killed when a truck struck multiple vehicles at a toll booth in Connecticut.
-When the truck struck the vehicles, it created a deadly explosion which killed 7 and injured 3 people.
-The truck had veered into a ?cars only? lane.
+When the truck struck the vehicles, it created a deadly explosion that killed 7 people and injured 3 people.
+The truck had veered into a ? cars only? lane.
 The reasons remain unknown.
-One of the victims, a pre-school aged boy, died after being on life support a few days following the accident.
+One of the victims, a preschool-aged boy, died after being on life support for a few days following the accident.

 6. The Frosty Fiasco

-On January 19, 2009, an ice and snow storm caused at least 20 cashes in one night in Maryland.
-The worst one was a 7 tractor-trailers and 35 car pile-up.
-This caused 2 fatalities and injured 35 victims, of which 12 were seriously injured.
+On January 19, 2009, an ice and snowstorm caused at least 20 crashes in one night in Maryland.
+The worst one was a 7 tractor-trailers and 35-car pile-up.
+This caused two fatalities and injured 35 victims, of whom 12 were seriously injured.

 Have you been in a car accident and suffered a whiplash injury?
-Give us a call at 1-800-Injured and let us help you get connected to a car accident lawyer today.
+Give us a call at CarAccidentAttorney.com and let us help you get connected to a car accident lawyer today.